 Best practices for effective caching

-To optimize Prompt Caching performance:
+To optimize prompt caching performance:

 • Cache stable, reusable content like system instructions, background information, large contexts, or frequent tool definitions.